Kabompo Ferry

 The Kabompo Ferry is a vehicle pontoon ferry at the Kabompo River near the village of Watopa, approx. 60 km east of the river mouth to Zambezi River.

 The Kabompo River is dividing the Western and North-Western Provinces of Zambia.

 The ferry with a 25-tonne capacity serves the D557 road, a main north-south gravel road connection in western Zambia, from Lukulu, Kaoma and Mongu in Western Province to Kabompo, Zambezi town and Mwinilunga in North-Western Province.
-If the ferry is not operating, the only alternative to reach the other bank is a detour of about 900 km via Kasempa in the east.